 Introduction

 Organic food has become a trend in recent years.
+Certified organic cropland and certified organic pastureland and rangeland have increased by 79% ang 90%, respectively, over the 2011-21 period (Skorbiansky, 2024).
 For produce to qualify as organic, it must meet certifications verifying that only approved substances were used on the soil for the 3 years prior to harvest (McEvoy, 2012).
 Data from Statista (2023) exhibits that the organic food market share of total food sales has expanded annually since 2000.
-In 2021, organic food sales revenue in the United States totaled roughly 61.7 billion U.S. dollars.
+In 2021, organic food sales accounted for about 3 percent of U.S farm receipts.
 In the U.S., fruits and vegetables account for the largest share of organic food sales, followed by dairy products, indicating that organic agriculture is one of the fastest growing sectors (USDA, 2018).
-Organic farming refers to sustainable farming systems that utilize ecologically-based pest management and natural fertilizers derived largely from animal/plant waste and nitrogen-fixing cover crops (Adamchak, 2024).
+Organic farming refers to sustainable farming systems that utilize ecologically based pest management and natural fertilizers derived largely from animal/plant waste and nitrogen-fixing cover crops (Adamchak, 2024).
 Despite higher prices, consumers choose organic options over conventional for reasons like personal health, wellness, and especially environmental impact (Apaolaza et al., 2018).

 For governments and farmers, organic agriculture is the most financially viable tactic for battling climate change (Crowder & Reganold, 2015).
 According to a meta-analysis study comparing the financial performance of organic and conventional agriculture on a global scale across 14 countries on 5 continents over the last 40 years.
 The result showed that organic farming is not only environmentally sustainable, but also financially competitive when compared to conventional farming, despite a higher labor cost (Crowder & Reganold, 2015).
 The result is also consistent with a comparative economic analysis of different agricultural production systems, specifically focusing on conventional farming and organic farming.
 The result showed that organic farming provides environmental benefits at the local level, including reduced chemical runoff and pollution, increased biodiversity, and healthier soils and can be a cost-effective and sustainable option for farmers due to its lower input costs and ability to secure higher prices ((Durham & Mizik, 2021).